kiewic/PowerBI-WaffleChart/RVisualTutorial/CreateNewVisual.md

 plot(Values)
 ```

-This script will generate a very basic plot of whatever the user will drag to the Values data role
+This R script calls a generic function for plotting of R object.
+The data frame "Values" will contian columns in "Values" data role.

 ![Basic Plot Script Result](images/BasicPlot.png)